Rare Footage of WWII Airborne Training at English Glider Base

 Don’t depend on an intern to fully identify archival media content.
 A professional media researcher adds impact to your production or presentation!

-America’s First Production Jet Fighter
+Unlocking the Lockheed P-80: America’s First Jet Fighter

 Meet the Lockheed P-80 Shooting Star, America’s first production jet fighter!
 The plane was designed and built in 143 days in 1943 and entered regular service in February 1945.
 Powered by a single British built Halford power plant, the plane could reach 503mph in level flight.